desResLab/LINFA/paper/paper.md

 ### Hyperparameters in LINFA

 This section contains the list of all hyperparameters in the library, their default values, and a description of the functionalities they control.
-General hyperparameters are listed in Table \ref{tab:par_general}, those related to the optimization process in Table \autoref{tab:par_optimizers}, and to the output folder and files in Table \autoref{tab:par_output}.
-Hyperparameters for the proposed NoFAS and AdaAnn approaches are listed in Table \autoref{tab:surr_optimizers} and \autoref{tab:adaann}, respectively.
-Finally, a hyperparameter used to select the hardware device is described in Table \autoref{tab:par_device}.
+General hyperparameters are listed in \autoref{tab:par_general}, those related to the optimization process in \autoref{tab:par_optimizers}, and to the output folder and files in \autoref{tab:par_output}.
+Hyperparameters for the proposed NoFAS and AdaAnn approaches are listed in \autoref{tab:surr_optimizers} and \autoref{tab:adaann}, respectively.
+Finally, a hyperparameter used to select the hardware device is described in \autoref{tab:par_device}.

 \begin{table}[H]
 \centering